-Prevention Science coursework focuses on lifespan developmental processes and normative family functioning, as well as theories of prevention science and risk and resilience.
+The Prevention Science specialization coursework focuses on lifespan developmental processes and normative family functioning, as well as theories of prevention science and risk and resilience.
 Students gain skills such as program planning and evaluation, program administration, grant writing, research design, and technical communication.
-Graduates of the this specialization enter careers in the management of prevention and intervention programs in human services and the non-profit sector, program evaluation, policy analysis, and education.
+Graduates of this specialization enter careers in the management of prevention and intervention programs in human services and the non-profit sector, program evaluation, policy analysis, and education.

 Effective Fall 2015

 |HDFS 500||Issues in Human Development & Family Studies||3|